The Morphettville Neighbourhood Renewal Project covers an 11-hectare site located 8 kilometres from the city.

 In April 2016, people who live within the project area were invited to meet with members of the Morphettville Neighbourhood Renewal Project team at drop-in sessions to discuss plans and provide input for renewal of the site.

 Further community engagement sessions may follow in the future.
-For more information download the community engagement reports and draft master plan (right/below).
+For more information download the community engagement reports (right/below) and draft master plan (above).